anupshinde/anupzsite/contents/posts/livebase-realtime-webapps-angularjs/index.md

 ---
 ###livebase-angular.js: AngularJS service factory

 This service factory implementation works with the livebase.js to update the scope.
-This is defined as *angularBase* in the*livebase* module
+This is defined as *angularBase* in the *livebase* module

-**NOTE**: All the three server.js->MongoConnection, livebase.js and livebase-angular.js are collection independent.
+**NOTE**: All the above files: server.js->MongoConnection, livebase.js and livebase-angular.js are collection independent.
 With an exception that server.js

 ---